montyanderson/cabbage/README.md

 }
 ```

-* Add a Webhook to your repository
+* Add a webhook to your repository

 ![](http://i.imgur.com/i4dyF9H.png)